 The first step is to be particular about what you eat and when you eat.
 Usually at this age, visceral fat is an indicator of your body getting too many calories – quite a bit of which it doesn’t need.
 While it metabolizes what it needs, the rest just gets stored as fat – and stored around your middle region.
 Now here are the dos and don’ts in a nutshell:

 - Do not skip breakfast at any cost.
 When you do – your body goes into crisis mode and starts to conserve energy.
-And where does the calories and sugar that is not burnt go?
+And where do the calories and sugar that is not burnt go?
 To your waist as fat!

-- Instead go for low carb fiber rich alternatives, like rye bread, oats porridge.
+- Instead go for low carb fiber-rich alternatives, like rye bread, oats porridge.
 And talk to your dietician about portion control.

 - Also pick healthy, low carb, high protein snacking options.

 - Talking about carbs – you need to cut down on these.
 Carbs are the best source of energy and therefore calories.
 And when you have too much, most of it gets converted to fat.
-So pick vegetables that aren’t high carb – like bell peppers, beetroot, broccoli, lettuce, cucumber etc. Even when it comes to the grains, like rice, bread, and porridge, go for the high fiber whole grain options, rather than the refined white ones.
-Also remember to gradually reduce carbs – do not stop suddenly, as this will make you feel lethargic and sick.
+So pick vegetables that aren’t high carb – like bell peppers, beetroot, broccoli, lettuce, cucumber, etc. Even when it comes to the grains, like rice, bread, and porridge, go for the high fiber whole grain options, rather than the refined white ones.
+Also, remember to gradually reduce carbs – do not stop suddenly, as this will make you feel lethargic and sick.

 - At the same time cut back on sugar.
 Sugar is the easiest way to put on weight!